-Franklin Graham, dilute progeny of Billy Graham and head dude of Samaritan’s Purse fixes Bosnian Children with his Operation Christmas Child.
+Franklin Graham, dilute progeny of Billy Graham and head dude of Samaritan’s Purse, fixes Bosnian Children with his Operation Christmas Child.
 Otherwise known as, shoe boxes filled with miracles.
-My kindergartner got this religious book in public school library.
+My kindergartner brought this very religious book home from his his public school library.
 I might have shrieked at him, poor kid.

 Deep breaths, censorship is bad, no wonder he was in such a foul mood yesterday, mumbling about being depressed and stuff.

-That’s a great question, I’m glad you mentioned it.
+What a great question, I’m glad you mentioned it.
 The family assumes Dad is still alive, but since he’s in jail they just can’t be sure.
 The fear for Dad’s safety makes Mondays really suck.
-No worries though– part of the miracle includes busloads prisoners being delivered back home just in time to receive their shoe box.
+No worries though– part of the end-story miracle includes busloads of prisoners being delivered back home just in time to receive their own shoe box.

-In the meantime, poor mom has certainly been forced into prostitution to make some sort of cash, but Graham leaves those details out; the only real miracle in this shoe box of disaster.
+In the meantime, poor mom has certainly been forced into prostitution to make some sort of cash, but Graham leaves those details out; the only real miracle in this shoe box of craptastic.

 The Bosnian sniper fire book did provide a brilliant segue into Zach’s next question about black history month and “how exactly were they able to purchase, um, people?
 And why only the brown-skinned people?
 And, while we’re at it, why didn’t they pay them for doing the work?”